In 2012, I purchased David Icke’s book “Remember Who You Are“: Remember Where You Are and Where You Come from.

 Even I was beginning to get sick of all the “New Age Bullshit.”

-Mind Blown Away
+Mind Blown Away By This Book

-It’s true; if you like your current view and beliefs about the world, then entirely under no circumstances should you read any of his books because you will never be the same if you do.
+It’s true; if you like your current view and beliefs about the world, then under no circumstances should you read any of his books because you will never be the same if you do.

-David is a master at connecting the dots to who controls our world and what means and measures they will use to keep that power.
+Icke is a master at connecting the dots to who controls our world and what means and measures they will use to keep that power.

 Either way, I plan to see one of David’s speaking engagements because he is probably the only person who could hold my attention for eight hours.